Zum Inhalt (Access key c)Zur Hauptnavigation (Access key h)Zur Unternavigation (Access key u)

 International Center on Nazi Persecution

-The Arolsen Archives are the International Center on Nazi Persecution and have the most extensive archive in the world on victims and survivors of the Nazi regime.
-This collection with information on about 17.5 million people belongs to the UNESCO Memory of the World Programme.
-It contains documents on the different groups victimised by the Nazi regime and is an important source of knowledge, in particular for the younger generations.
+In Bad Arolsen is a very special place: The Arolsen Archives – International Center on Nazi Persecution is the world's most comprehensive archive on the victims and survivors of National Socialism.
+With information about approximately 17.5 million people, the collection has been part of the UNESCO Memory of the World World Document Heritage since 2013.
+It contains approximately 30 million documents on various victim groups – a central source of knowledge, especially for younger generations.

 Memory of the World